Thursday, June 29, 2017

 Aesthetics

-Come on, Zip Zap those aliens as much as you can and refuel that rocket!
+Zip Zap (geddit?) the aliens the best you can!!
+And refuel that rocket!

 The CryptO'pinion?

-Okay, waste no more time and get it downloaded - Jetpac is available for both floppy disk and hard drive.
++ Waste no time and get it downloaded for floppies and hard drive.

-Play the original ZX Spectrum game on your Atari ST using an emulator:
++ Play the original game on your Atari ST using an emulator:

-> Artemis is a great (albeit colourless) emulator that only works on 8MHz Atari ST/e computers.
+> Artemis is a unique (albeit colourless) emulator that works only on 8MHz Atari ST/e computers.
+Recommended for those wanting to experience something different.

-> Speccy is another emulator w/ support for colours and also faster Atari computers too.
+> Speccy is another emulator with full support for colour and supports faster Atari computers.
+What a class emulator this is!!

 Friday, June 09, 2017